nikodemus/foolang/README.md

      returns the stream.
 That is not the nice way to use it, though, just the medium layer.

-  3. For niceness have actor wrapping the object
+  3. For niceness have an actor that provides the global service.

-        @actor Stdout = System stdout

   4. ...initially I can just use System stdout.